s-archer/xc-terraform-github-actions/README.md

 - during third run:
     - record start timestamp, run tests against app, record end timestamp
-    - this time, the tests do not trigger WAF security events, because exception rules exist.
+    - this time, the tests do not trigger WAF security events, because exception rules exist
     - result is functioning application, with no WAF false-positives

+- Subsequent runs should flip/flop between 'successful test' and 'waf blocked test', because the runs also flip/flop between 'add exceptions to LB' and 'remove expections from LB'

 - To reset the workflow:
     - manually remove LB, Origin and WAF in XC.